kitman20022002/front-end/front-end/js/variables.md

 - A variable is a container for a value, like a number we might use in a sum, or a string that we might use as part of a sentence.
 - Three statement for variables: var, let, const
 - 5 types:  Numbers, String, Booleans, Array, Object

+## Definition
+- A variable is a container for a value, like a number we might use in a sum, or a string that we might use as part of a sentence.

+## Use cases
+- When you need to store and use a value later in the program you write

+## Not to use
+- When you don't need to use it later in the program

 ## Example
 ```